FelipeSeiberlich/neglected-things/TESTING.md

 Return back to the [README.md](README.md) file.

-[NEGLECTED THINGS'](https://felipeseiberlich.github.io/neglected-things/) website was methodicaly and consistenly tested and re-tested to assure users best experience.
+[NEGLECTED THINGS'](https://felipeseiberlich.github.io/neglected-things/) website was methodicaly and consistenly tested and re-tested to assure the best user experience.
 Code validation, browser compatibility, responsiveness, lighthouse audit and Git hub issues ('bugs') were included in this testing process to comply with W3C standards.

 ## Code Validation